 Why you should register the name of your business

-You may be able to register your business name when you apply for your business license, though some municipalities have a separate application.
-In many states, you can reserve your business name for a year or longer as you prepare to register your company as a legal entity.
+You may register your business name when applying for your business license, but some municipalities have a separate application.
+Depending on the state, you may be able to reserve your business name as you prepare to register your company as a legal entity.

 Registering an entity name

 When you register a new business, you create a separate legal entity with its own name.
-The state uses this name to identify your business as its own independent body for tax and other purposes.
-If you’re planning to start a limited partnership, limited liability company (LLC) or corporation, your business entity name will be automatically registered when you file your statement of limited partnership, articles of organization or articles of incorporation with your state filing office.
+The state uses this name to identify your business as an independent body for taxes and other purposes.

 Trademarking your business name

 A trademark is a word, phrase, design or symbol that identifies and distinguishes the source of your products from those of other companies.
-For instance, if you were a beverage company and wanted to call your business “Joe’s Beverage” and one of your products “Joe’s Brew,” registering those names as a trademark in your state can prevent other food and beverage businesses in the same state from using similar names.
+For example, if you have a dessert company called “Noah’s Donuts” and a coffee product called “Noah’s Brew,” trademarking both names can prevent other food and beverage businesses from using similar names.

-Federal trademark protection can protect your business name across the United States.
-Registering your business name with the U.S. Patent and Trademark Office (USPTO) allows you to defend your trademark ownership across state and national lines if someone else infringes on the mark.
+A federal trademark helps protect your business name throughout the United States.
+Registering your business name with the United States Patent and Trademark Office (USPTO) may allow you to defend your trademark ownership across state lines if someone else infringes on the mark.
+If you only plan to do business in one state, it may also be possible to get a state-level trademark.

 Filing for a DBA

-You can apply for a “Doing Business As” (DBA) if you decide to go into business under a different name than the name of your legal entity.
-Also referred to as a “trade name,” “fictitious business name” or “assumed name,” DBA gives you more freedom over what you call your business.
+You can apply for a DBA name if you decide to go into business under a name different from that of your legal entity.
+Also referred to as a “trade name,” “fictitious business name” or “assumed name,” a DBA gives you more freedom over what you call your business.

-For example, if your name is Hannah McCarthy and you decide to do business as “Hannah McCarthy,” there’s usually no need to register a DBA.
-However, if you plan to do business as “Hannah’s Professional Services,” then you would have to register a DBA.
-If Joe’s Beverages decides to branch out into burgers, Joe can register a DBA under his existing trademark rather than registering “Joe’s Burgers” separately.
+Both individuals and businesses can register DBAs.
+For example, if your name is Samantha James, and you decide to do business as “Samantha James,” there’s usually no need to register a DBA.
+However, if you plan to do business as “Happy Heart Smoothies,” you may need to register a DBA.
+If Noah’s Donuts starts selling burgers, the owner can register a DBA under the existing trademark rather than registering a new name.

-Requirements for a DBA vary depending on your business structure, state, municipality and county, so check with your local government office and website.
+Requirements for a DBA likely depend on your business structure, state, municipality and county.
+Check with your local government office for specific instructions.

 Conducting a name search